How Much Does A Casket Cost (2023 Average Casket Prices)?

 Alternative Containers

-Finally, the least expensive option (although one with a wide price range) is a cardboard-covered casket.
+Finally, the cheapest option (although one with a wide price range) is a cardboard-covered casket.
 Cardboard casket prices range from $250 to $4,000.

 These caskets are made of corrugated cardboard and customized with anything from flowers to photos, artwork, or beads.
 They have been popular recently because of their low cost.

-If you want to lower your total funeral cost and avoid the high funeral home casket prices, then biodegradable caskets made out of an outer shell of cardboard may be the best option for you.
+If you want to lower your total funeral cost and avoid the high prices of funeral home caskets, biodegradable caskets made from an outer cardboard shell may be the best option.

 Cremation Caskets